-Equations 17 and 18 are simplifications for this combination of limiting resources (Supplementary Material Appendix D), Letten et al. (2017) give equations for ND and RFD for all possible resource limitation scenarios in the appendix of their paper.
+Equations 17 and 18 are simplifications for this combination of limiting resources (Supplementary Material Appendix D).
+The appendix by Letten et al. (2017) gives forms of the equations for other possible resource limitation scenarios, provided that each species is able to persist as a monoculture.

 1.6.1 Empirical approaches.
 To illustrate how this method could be implemented empirically, we describe the approach that Tilman first used to parameterize his model (Tilman 1977).
 First, he inoculated each species as a monoculture into growth medium containing a range of concentrations of the limiting resource (either silicate or phosphate) with all other resources in excess.
 By calculating the exponential growth rate at each level of the limiting resource he fitted estimates of half saturation constants (kij) for each resource and a single maximum per capita growth rate for both resources (ri) (Figure 4).
 Next, Tilman quantified the yields (yij) of each species on each resource by measuring the elemental content of a known number of cells.
 As shown by Letten et al. (2017), the parameters described above can be used to predict coexistence under different resource supply ratios and dilution rates in a chemostat.